-Table 3 and Appendix D also illustrate the strong correlation between space leased by the GSA and the ability of Postal Service to significantly accommodate federal space needs.
-For the districts reviewed, we estimate that Postal Service excess space may accommodate 250 of 364 current federal leases (69 percent).
-However, we understand that more information would be needed before determining whether the Postal Service's excess space would be suitable.
+Table 3 and Appendix D also illustrate the strong correlation between space leased by the GSA and the ability of the Postal Service to significantly accommodate federal space needs.
+For the districts reviewed, we estimate that Postal Service excess space may accommodate 79 of 121 (or 65 percent) of current federal leases.
+However, we understand that more information is needed to determine whether the Postal Service's excess space would be suitable.